jeep/Slots/README.md

 # Prerequisites
 * Python 3.12 or newer must be installed
-* This program- you can get this by selecting the code button above and download zip
+* This program: you can get this by selecting the code button above and download zip
 * Extract this to a known location

 # Getting started (do this once the first time you use the program)